Wisconsin Watch is seeking photojournalism interns to help support our editorial team.

 This person will report to the Associate Director.
 Contact Coburn Dukehart with questions at firstname.lastname@example.org

-This position will involve photojournalistic and multimedia assignments, including the creation of portraiture and documentary photography to enhance Wisconsin Watch’s investigative reports.
+This position will involve photojournalistic assignments, including the creation of portraiture and documentary photography to enhance Wisconsin Watch’s investigative reports.
 The photographer should be comfortable with planning and preparing for photo shoots, including reaching out to subjects and handling the logistics of scheduling, shooting, captioning and filing photos with efficiency.
 The photographer should be prepared to cover a range of assignments, from press conferences to rallies to environmental portraiture.
 We are also always looking to build up our stock library of iconic imagery from around Wisconsin, to be used with our journalism and marketing efforts.

 If you have just some of the skills listed below, or others we failed to list, please consider applying for this position.
 We are a nimble organization that makes the best use of the skills of its staff and is dedicated to developing them.

 - Ability to use a DSLR camera to create high quality photojournalism

 - Strong organizational skills and ability to keep track of multiple tasks on deadline

 - Excellent problem-solving ability and superior attention to detail